Yan-Oliveira/doc-fao/content/ticket-invoker/admin/processes-automation/web-services.rst

    This invoker will be triggered by the configured events.

 Add Event Trigger
    To add a new event select the event object and event name and click on the *+* button.
-Asynchronous event triggers are handled by the OTRS scheduler daemon in background (recommended).
+Asynchronous event triggers are handled by the OTRS daemon in background (recommended).
 Synchronous event triggers would be processed directly during the web request.

 Set Additional Outbound Headers